Tracking and Exporting Sent Notification Logs

 Logs

-• Sent - Message was successfully sent to the provider
+• Sent – Message request was processed successfully by the provider and dispatched into the delivery network.

-• Error - Message was failed at Fyno’s end
+• Error – Message failed internally at Fyno’s layer before reaching the network provider gateway.

-• Timeout - Provider failed to respond within 5-10 seconds
+• Timeout – Downstream gateway/provider failed to respond or acknowledge the payload within the 5–10 second window.

-• Clicked - URL/Link in the message or the entire notification was clicked by the user
+• Clicked – An embedded URL/Link or the action button in the message was clicked by the user.

-You can read about all the different statuses in detail here.
+You can read about the extensive multi-channel delivery matrices in detail here.

-To further understand this page, let’s have a look at what exactly each column means and the data they contain.
+To further analyze this page, let’s look at what data each column contains:

 Timestamp